+Note.
+This DD4 Rev 1 document introduces one requested amendment to the text, in the last bullet of the draft Decision itself.

 1. Introduction

 At the 9th Meeting of Partners (MOP9) to the EAAFP in January 2017, the Partners agreed to establish a Technical Committee through Decision MOP9/D7, to provides scientific and technical advice to, inter alia, the Meeting of the Partners, the Secretariat, any other body set up under the Partnership or any Partner.
 The Decision further instructed the Secretariat and Management Committee to develop a selection process to appoint, on an interim basis, the Technical Committee as soon as practicable following MOP9.